The Bankrate promise

 DUI laws in Maryland

 - First offense: If this is your first DUI offense, you may be assessed a fine up to $1,000 and up to one year in jail.
-You could also have up to 12 points put on your driving record, and your driver’s license could be suspended for up to six months.
+You could also have up to 12 points put on your driving record, and your driver’s license could be revoked for up to six months.

 - First offense: You could be fined up to $500 and be jailed for up to two months.
 You may have eight points added to your driving record, and your license could be suspended for up to six months.
 If you are under 21, your license could be suspended for up to a year.